 There is no inheritance tax.

-Company formation – the essential first steps
+New Company formation – what you provide to us - the essential first steps.

 · Company Name: you will provide us the name you propose for your new Company and two alternatives, so that we check availability.

 · Scope - Intended Activities: A brief description of the company’s intended activities, to enable us draft the Memorandum and Articles of Association.